Yuva-fab/fabzero/readme.md

 My mentors are Mr.Francisco and Mr.Sibu.<br>

-## Documentation <br>
-To document the work, installed Visual Studio Codec(VSC).
-Following is the procedure to clone at VSC for displaying at GitHub. <br>

-Link to download VSC https://code.visualstudio.com/ <br>

-    --Open "New Window" in visual Studio Code
-    --Copy the clone Address from Github
-    --This is the command to see the clone address at Github "Control + Shift + P" --Clone address will pop up.Copy and Paste in Visual Studio Code at "Git: Clone"

 # Following are the hands on experience on equipment at FAB LAB <br>

 ## Roland Vinyl Plotter <br>